Linkurious/dataset-aml/README.md

 \
 ![Alert settings](assets/img/IMG_05.png)

-2. Copy the query from the file and paste it in the `Query` field
+5. Copy the query from the file and paste it in the `Query` field

-3. Copy the target value from the file and paste it in the `Target` field
+6. Copy the target value from the file and paste it in the `Target` field

-4. Click on `ADD A COLUMN` and fill the fields with the values provided in the file \
+7. Click on `ADD A COLUMN` and fill the fields with the values provided in the file \
 *NOTE: repeat this step if more columns are specified in the file* \
 \
 ![Alert configuration](assets/img/IMG_04.png)

-3. Click on `NEXT`

-6. Click on `Save`
+8. Click on `Save`

-7. Done!
+9. Done!

 ## 7. Setting custom actions